 Craigslist is an online classifieds site that should not be ignored.
 This an excellent place to both source goods and find buyers.
 People browse Craigslist every day to find great deals and exclusive items that they can’t find in stores.

 OfferUp is the place to buy and sell your stuff locally.
-Posting items for sale on a site like this has many benefits, like quick payments and no shipping fees.
+Posting items for sale on a site like this has benefits like quick payments and no shipping fees.

 OfferUp is simple.
 Sign up, connect with buyers, and agree on the sale of your stuff.

-This site even has a free section, where you can get your hands on free items that you can then flip at a profit.
+This site even has a free section, where you can get your hands on free items that you can then flip for pure profit.

 LetGo works similarly to OfferUp.
 It focuses on helping buyers and sellers connect to conduct business locally within the United States.
-With both platforms, you’ll enjoy the fact that you can sell a variety of different products, from furniture to books.
+With both platforms, you’ll enjoy the fact that you can sell a variety of different products.